fassko/fassko.github.io/_posts/2019-11-26-graphql-subscriptions.md

 ---
 layout: post
 title: !
 "How to use subscriptions with GraphQL using Apollo iOS SDK and Swift?"
-categories: [graphql, apple]
+categories: [graphql, swift]
-tags: [graphql, apple, ios, wallet]
+tags: [graphql, apple, ios, apollo]
 ---

 GraphQL main functionality is to fetch and update data from the server.
 In addition to that subscriptions allow us to listen and to send messages from and to the server in real-time.
 It is similar to regular queries, but the answer will be received when an event happens either on the server or on the client.

-Apollo iOS SDK library supports subscriptions and it is powered by the Swift WebSocket library [Starscream](/websockets-swift/) to connect to the server.
+Apollo iOS SDK library supports subscriptions and it is powered by the Swift WebSocket library [Starscream](/websockets-swift/) behind the scenes to connect to the server.
 We will look into how to set it up and start using it right now.

 <!--more-->

 ## Schema and code generation

 Subscriptions are already supported once you download your schema file from the GraphQL server and perform the code generation.
-It will generate all the subscriptions using GraphQLSubscription protocol which allows passing parameters that subscription you want to implement takes.
+It will generate all the subscriptions using `GraphQLSubscription` protocol which allows passing parameters to subscription you want to implement.

-Let’s imagine we have chat application and GraphQL server can get messages for a specific thread as soon as they are sent.
-We need to create a GraphQL query in our .graphql file like this:
+Let’s imagine we have a chat application and GraphQL server can get messages for a specific thread as soon as they are sent.
+We need to create a GraphQL query in our `.graphql` file like this:

 ```graphql
   subscription messagesReceived($threadID: ID!) {